wkmp26/fec-discovery/first-draft.md

 ## Error and Bias

 While much of my EDA and data cleaning prepped the data for errors, there could be other nuances in filing strategies or other missing pieces of context.
 Another source of error could occur as I work more with latent features; the models become less interpretable, and back-tracing decisions can be difficult.
-For example, there was a moment where I realized that I forgot to filter by support, being a candidate's best supporters with their biggest opponents, confusing mt results.
+For example, there was a moment where I realized that I forgot to filter by support, mixing a candidate's best supporters with their biggest opponents, confusing my results.
 One foreseeable area of bias is that candidates who receive more and committees that spend more are more represented in this transaction-based dataset.

 ## Clustering

 An initial area I wanted to explore with this data is clustering; however, this is proving difficult.
-When I initially latent reduced the dimensions and plotted by various features, some clusters seemed present; however, after multiple attempts, I have still been able to form remotely distributed clusters.
+When I initially latent reduced the dimensions and plotted by various features, some clusters seemed present; however, after multiple attempts, I have still been unable to form remotely distributed clusters.
 Findings from this area lead me to the hybrid model described below.

 ### Clustering by Committee